A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Yutsis diagrams

-but this one can be actually rewritten as the product of two $6j$-symbol.
-Such a decomposition cannot be done with the $9j$-symbol \ref{9j}, so that it is said "irreducible"\footnote{For more details on the $9j$-symbol, see \cite{Edmonds1957} pp. 100-114.}.
-We also have the $15j$-symbol:
+but this one can be actually rewritten as a product of two 6j-symbols.
+Such a decomposition cannot be done with the 9j-symbol of equation \eqref{eq:9j}, so that it is said "irreducible".
+We also have the 15j-symbol:

-which is the definition used by \cite{Sarno2018}.
-It is different from the convention chosen in \cite{Ooguri:1992eb}, which is
+which is the definition used by \cite{sarno2018}.
+It is different from the convention chosen in \cite{ooguri1992}, which is

-Contrary to the $6j$-symbol, there is no consensus about what is called the $15 j$-symbol, but in all cases it corresponds to an invariant function associated to a $3$-valent graph with 15 links.
-Actually, we can build $5$ topologically different $15j$-symbols\footnote{For more details on the $15j$-symbol, see \cite{Yutsis1962} pp. 65-70.}.
-Here we see the power of graphical calculus: imagine if we had given the analytical formula for it... that is doable, but unreadable. \begin{physics} In the spirit of the result of Ponzano and Regge \ref{PonzanoRegge}, Ooguri used the $15j$-symbol to provide a model of quantum gravity \cite{Ooguri:1992eb}.
-It still plays a major role in the EPRL model \cite{Speziale2017}. \end{physics}
+Contrary to the 6j-symbol, there is no consensus about which convention should be used to define the 15j-symbol, but in all cases it corresponds to an invariant function associated to a 3-valent graph with 15 links.
+Actually, we can build 5 topologically distinct 15j-symbols\marginpar{For more details on the 9j and 15j-symbol, see Yutsis \cite{yutsis1962}.}.
+Here we see the power of Yutsis diagrams: it makes huge expressions much more tractable. \begin{physics} In the spirit of the result of Ponzano and Regge \eqref{eq:PonzanoRegge}, Ooguri used the 15j-symbol to provide a model of quantum gravity \cite{ooguri1992}.
+It still plays a major role in the \acs{EPRL} model \cite{speziale2017} (see chapter \ref{ch:loops}). \end{physics}